jedld/pretentious/README.md

 example, if you want to test a class that is used inside a controller in rails, it is best to put it in an initializer.
 It is also recommended to call Pretentious.install_watcher early on to be able to generate better fixtures.

-You can pass a block for manually handling for example
+You can pass a block for manually handling the output, for example

 ```ruby
 # initializers/pretentious.rb